FailAcademy/learning/wdp-toronto/_projects/project-03.md

 - Incorporate a select element with custom styles applied (you will need a jQuery plugin for this)
 - Incorporate a combination of jQuery and CSS3-based animation to animate the movement of the header on search submit
 - Use CSS3 transitions to show and hide the article abstract on hover

-## Submission Instructions

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** to jim.bennett@redacademy.com.